Venezuela's Guaido calls for uprising but military loyal to Maduro for now

 U.S. Secretary of State Mike Pompeo told CNN that “as we understand it” Maduro had been ready to depart for socialist ally Cuba, but had been persuaded to stay by Russia, which has also been a steadfast supporter.

-Maduro did not make a formal speech on Tuesday but said on Twitter: “Nerves of steel!
-I call for maximum popular mobilization to assure the victory of peace.
-We will win!”
+“Today the goal was a big show,” Maduro said, referring to the military members who sided with Guaido as a “small group.”
+“Their plan failed, their call failed, because Venezuela wants peace.”

-He said he had spoken with military leaders and that they had shown him “their total loyalty.”
+He said he had reinstated Gustavo Gonzalez Lopez as the head of the Sebin intelligence agency, without providing details on the exit of Manuel Cristopher Figuera at the helm of the agency.
+Cristopher Figuera replaced Gonzalez Lopez at Sebin last year.

-Other U.S. officials said three top Maduro loyalists - Defense Minister Vladimir Padrino, Supreme Court chief judge Maikel Moreno and presidential guard commander Ivan Rafael Hernandez Dala - had been in talks with the opposition and were ready to support a peaceful transition of power.
+Other U.S. officials said three top Maduro loyalists - Padrino, Supreme Court chief judge Maikel Moreno and presidential guard commander Ivan Rafael Hernandez Dala - had been in talks with the opposition and were ready to support a peaceful transition of power.

 “They negotiated for a long time on the means of restoring democracy but it seems that today they are not going forward,” said U.S. envoy for Venezuela Elliott Abrams.
 U.S. national security adviser John Bolton said: “All agreed that Maduro had to go.”
 Neither provided evidence.